seasonal employment

 Report Your Injury

-If you are hurt while performing your “seasonal” or temporary” job duties, you must report it to your employer as soon as possible.
-Please note that you only have up to two years to report workplace injuries, so it’s a good idea to report any injury right away.
-You should fill out an accident report Notice of Accidental Injury or Occupational Disease (8aWCA, 7-2014) and give it to your employer.
+If you are hurt while performing your “seasonal” or temporary” job duties, you must immediately report it to your employer.
+Please note that you only have up to two years to report workplace injuries, so it’s a good idea to report any injury as soon as possible.
+You should complete an accident report, such as a Notice of Accidental Injury or Occupational Disease (8aWCA, 7-2014), and give it to your employer.
 Make sure to keep a copy for yourself.